codemonkeychris/xs/README.md

 Simple test host, ideally this should be replaced by a Yomen generator or something, this is really just file->new project.

+#### ManualTests
+Unit test project.
+Running this will produce a display that shows pass/fail status for each tests.
+Tests are defined in `manualtests\jsx\tests.js`.

 ## Running

 `F5` from Visual Studio 2015 should work.